-A pay subsidy is an economic benefit that the TE Office may grant an employer to cover the costs of hiring an unemployed jobseeker and the time spent for guiding the new employee.
+A pay subsidy is an economic benefit that the TE Office or local government pilot may grant an employer to cover the costs of hiring an unemployed job seeker and the time spent for guiding the new employee.

-- For you, the pay subsidy provides an opportunity to find a job for which your education is not completely sufficient or to find a job even if you suffer from a disability or an illness that affects the performance of your duties at work.
+For you, the pay subsidy provides an opportunity to find a job for which your education is not completely sufficient or to find a job even if you suffer from a disability or an illness that af ...

 Do the following

-In addition, the TE Office may offer you work supported by pay subsidy.
+In addition, the TE Office or local government pilot may offer you work supported by pay subsidy.

 To whom and on what terms

-The employer may receive a pay subsidy only for hiring a person who has registered with the TE Office as an unemployed jobseeker.
+The employer may receive a pay subsidy only for hiring a person who has registered with the TE Services as an unemployed job seeker.

-The TE Office may grant a pay subsidy for your pay costs if:
+The TE Office or local government pilot may grant a pay subsidy for your pay costs if

 - it contributes to your employment